numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

          for i in range(1, 4):
             print(i)

-     - use a for-loop to print the numbers 1, 2, and 3 using :func:`range`
+     - use a for-loop to print the numbers 1, 2, and 3 using :py:class:`range <range>`

    * - ``a && b``
      - ``a and b``